The Panorama Route: The 7 Most Beautiful Stops

 24° 50' S, 30° 50' E

 One of the many beautiful waterfalls on the Panorama Route is the Berlin Falls.
-It takes its name from gold rush miners from Europe that named each waterfall in the region after their home towns or places.
-This 80 meter high waterfall is surrounded by lush plants and tall cliffs, creating a beautiful display.
+It takes its name from gold rush miners from Europe who named each waterfall in the region after their home towns or places.
+This 80-meter-high waterfall is surrounded by lush plants and tall cliffs, creating a beautiful display.

 Practical